✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Common questions about SleekView for WP Job Manager

-No — it uses standard WordPress post types and stores all the interesting data in postmeta.
-SleekView's value here is pivoting that postmeta into proper columns and adding inline editing on top.
+No. WP Job Manager uses standard WordPress post types — job_listing, job_application, and resume — with all the field data in wp_postmeta.
+SleekView's value here is pivoting those long-format meta rows into proper named columns and adding inline editing and saved views on top, without forcing you to write meta queries by hand.

-Yes. job_application and resume are post types with their own postmeta.
-Build a separate view for each, or a tabbed multi-view with shared filters.
+Yes. job_application and resume are full post types with their own postmeta keys, including _job_id on applications and _candidate_email on resumes.
+Build a separate view for each, or join them by listing ID for a tabbed multi-view sharing filters across all three CPTs.

 Pricing